Hard2bit

 Key points

-Defence in depth preventing a breach
+Defence in depth against a targeted intrusion

 Common mistakes

-Related terms
+Related services

 Frequently asked questions